tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/variables.rst

 Variables can come into templates from 3 places:

 1. **tattler variables** -- available in every notification.
-2. **client variables** -- availabile based on what and when the application sends it.
+2. **client variables** -- available based on what and when the application sends it.
 Usually one event always receives the same set of variables.
 3. **plug-in variables** -- may be a mixture of the two above.

 This origin plays no role in the template itself, but you need to know the origin